micropython/micropython/docs/esp32/quickref.rst

     # The channel resolution is 100ns (1/(source_freq/clock_div)).
     r.write_pulses((1, 20, 2, 40), 0) # Send 0 for 100ns, 1 for 2000ns, 0 for 200ns, 1 for 4000ns

+The ESP32-C2 family does not include any RMT peripheral, so this class is unavailable on those SoCs.

 OneWire driver
 --------------